 The Shoppes at Middletown will revitalize an underutilized property into a destination unlike any other in Middletown or Monmouth County, complete with a seamless mix of specialty shopping, dining and entertainment venues within a lush, pedestrian-friendly town center.
 It will create a world-class setting for retailers and businesses, generating a valuable additional tax ratable for the Township, helping to support local public services and hold the line on residents’ property taxes.

-Plans for the commercial component of the site are in complete accordance with the square footage proposed and uses approved during the General Development Plan hearings and comply with Middletown’s Master Plan for the site’s PD zone.
-The proposed plan encompasses 40,000 fewer square feet than the General Development Plan approved for the site.
+Plans for the commercial component of the site are in complete accordance with the area in need of redevelopment ordinance.
+The proposed plan encompasses 50,000 fewer square feet than the redevelopment ordinance and General Development Plan approved for the site.
 Upon completion, The Shoppes at Middletown will create nearly 1,000 full and part-time jobs for the area, in addition to hundreds of construction jobs.

 In addition, Village 35 has conducted exhaustive studies to ensure the project will minimize its impact on area traffic, parking and the surrounding environment.
 The New Jersey Departments of Transportation and Environmental Protection have both thoroughly reviewed and subsequently approved the plan, which includes numerous off-site improvements to optimize area traffic and infrastructure, including eight points of ingress and egress to ease traffic on Route 35.
+Our design for storm water management meets today’s strict requirements of the municipality and state.
 With input from numerous well-respected industry architects, engineers, and designers, the development is designed to respect the charm of the area and raises the bar on the quality of future developments along Route 35.